$20 a Week for 10 Years: What Your Money Could Become

 Bitcoin is harder to project than an index fund.
 It has only existed since 2009, and its price history is wildly volatile.
 But the data we do have is worth examining.

-But here is the honest part.
-During that same period, Bitcoin dropped over 80% from its peak in 2018.
-It dropped over 75% from its peak in 2022.
+But here is the honest part, and it is the part that decides whether you actually keep the money.
+Bitcoin fell about 81% from its December 2017 peak near $20,000 to roughly $3,700 in December 2018.
+It fell about 76% from its November 2021 peak near $69,000 to roughly $16,500 in December 2022.
 If you started buying right before one of those crashes, your portfolio was deep in the red for months, sometimes years.
 The people who came out ahead were the ones who kept buying through the pain.
+Note too that any five-year window is a choice: pick a different start date and the same strategy produces a very different number.

 Bitcoin's historical returns are real, but they come from a period when adoption was growing from nearly zero.
 Nobody credible expects 50%+ annual returns going forward.
 As the asset matures and market cap increases, most analysts expect growth rates to moderate.
 What matters is not the exact number.
 What matters is that Bitcoin offers something no other asset on this list does: a hard cap of 21 million coins that no government can change.
 In a world where the dollar is being printed into oblivion, that scarcity has value.